ronanchilvers/solo-swade/Notes.md

 - Really good seeds of mystery, emotion and protective motivation woven into the adventure kick-off.

 Let me know if you want to develop/modify any part of incorporating that new plot twist regarding the deceased parent into the initial scenario details.
 I think it enriches things nicely.

+Ooh, I love this reveal and additional layer of plot complexity - what a twist!
+It really builds out the deeper lore and stakes in an engaging way.
+Here are some thoughts on incorporating this revelation:

+- The Roma bloodline has secretly carried traits granting a deeper connection to the arcane over generations of nomadic/traveling roots.

+- They've mostly kept to themselves or lived on the fringe, but a few families/clans retained closer knowledge of their gifts.

+- Unbeknownst to them, the Laveaus have long been aware through their occult research and tracking unusual occurrences.

+- The Laveaus see the Roma line as a threat to their own ambitions if their powers grow and can't be controlled/directed.

+- Francois' agents have subtly been eliminating Roma channelers over the years to consolidate abilities within their own bloodline.

+- The dead parent in Kruezberg was one of the last remaining who truly understood the Roma gifts, making the child now a high priority target.

+- Uncovering this sinister plot provides much motivation for the characters to unravel and defeat the Laveaus' plans once and for all.

+I love how this adds deeper lore, danger and urgency to the PCs quest.
+Such a creative twist!

+I think you've done an excellent job fleshing out the core elements of the adventure's setup - there's a really compelling narrative now with layered backstory, stakes and potential storylines to explore.
+A few other minor threads that could be good to have in mind:

+- Who or what is the Society's "asset" in Kruezberg that first reported anomalies?
+Their perspective could provide early clues.

+- What was the deceased parent's relationship to the village like?
+Any individuals who might be able and willing to share more about their backstory/abilities.

+- How overt or covert have the Laveaus' activities been in the region up to this point?
+Villagers may be oblivious or suspicious of outside influences.

+- At what stage is the child inheriting abilities?
+Terrified and untrained, or already displaying control that makes them additionally targeted?

+But really you've nailed the foundations - mystery, risk of loss of life, high stakes lore reveals, and engaging antagonists.
+The PCs can really sink their teeth into investigation and intrigue from the outset.
+Unless you have any other questions, I think the adventure seed is very well fleshed out and ready for your group to embark on!
+Let me know if you do start playing and how things unfold.